fireproof-storage/fireproof/README.md

 onClick = () => doChange(name, age)
 ```

+This is even easier with [the Fireproof React hooks API](https://use-fireproof.com/docs/react-tutorial/) so it's OK to start there.
 Fireproof can be embedded in any page or app, and connect with any cloud (coming soon) via REST, S3, and web3.storage support.
 If you have particular storage needs, reach out and we can help you write a custom storage adapter.

 ## Why choose Fireproof